rileyjmurray/sageopt/docs/source/examples/examples.rst

        print(sol)

 You can also try this example with ECOS.
-When using ECOS, you might want to use local solver refinement, as accessed in :func:`sageopt.local_refine``.
+When using ECOS, you might want to use local solver refinement, as accessed in :func:`sageopt.local_refine`.

 Nonnegative variables
 ~~~~~~~~~~~~~~~~~~~~~

-We want to solve a degree six polynomial optimization problem in six variables.
+We want to solve a degree six polynomial optimization problem in six nonnegative variables.

 .. math::
    \begin{align*}